-Best bets from Amazon's Electronics gift guide
+Best bets from Amazon's Electronics Gift Guide

 Tile Mate ($24.99; amazon.com)

-If you’re like us there’s a chance you might misplace things every once in a while.
+If you’re like us, there’s a chance you might misplace things every once in a while.
 And that’s where the Tile Mate comes in.
 It’s a small square piece of plastic with Bluetooth connectivity inside.
-You can attach it to your keys, a bag or even hide it in pockets.
-Here’s the real kicker though: Via the Tile app on your phone, you can ring the tracker to help you find the item.
+You can attach it to your keys or a bag, or even hide it in pockets.
+Here’s the real kicker, though: Via the Tile app on your phone, you can ring the tracker to help you find the item.

 For 2020, TCL brought even more value to its more affordable 4K TVs.
-Take this 50” 5-Series from TCL — it’s a full 4K Ultra High Definition (UHD) panel with support for HDR and Dolby Vision.
-This way colors can pop, blacks will be dark and images will be sharp.
-The real icing on the cake, though, is that TCL is using a QLED or Quantum Dot panel for a better picture on the whole.
+Take this 50-inch 5-Series from TCL — it’s a full 4K ultra-high definition (UHD) panel with support for HDR and Dolby Vision.
+This way, colors can pop, blacks will be dark and images will be sharp.
+The real icing on the cake, though, is that TCL is using a QLED, or quantum dot, panel for a better picture on the whole.

 Amazon Smart Plug ($24.99; amazon.com)

 If you’re just creating a smart home or are looking to expand your current setup, a smart plug is an excellent choice.
 Not only does it minimize any electrical work, but it adds function to outlets you have all over your house.
 Amazon’s Smart Plug is super easy to pair with an Echo and allows for control over that plug with your voice.
-You can use it to remotely turn on the coffee maker, a light or even make a dumb air coniditoner a smart one.
+You can use it to remotely turn on the coffee maker, turn on a light or even make a “dumb” air conditioner a smart one.

 Apple Watch Series 6 44mm GPS ($409, originally $429; amazon.com)